Indivior: Is Vivitrol A Threat To Suboxone?

 Source: Spencer Platt/Getty Images; Associated Press

-A study sponsored by the National Institute on Drug Abuse compared opioid addition treatments Vivitrol from Alkermes (ALKS), and Indivior's (OTCPK:INVVY) (OTCPK:IZQVF) Suboxone.
+A study sponsored by the National Institute on Drug Abuse compared opioid addition treatments Vivitrol from Alkermes (NASDAQ:ALKS), and Indivior's (OTCPK:INVVY) (OTCPK:IZQVF) Suboxone.
 The trials were closely watched and could position Vivitrol as a candidate to disrupt the market for drugs used to treat opioid addictions:

 A closely watched trial comparing two opioid-addiction treatments found patients had a harder time beginning treatment with one of the medications, leading to more relapses in that group.